 Step 1: Talk to your neighbors about NEIGHBORHOOD WATCH and explain its benefits.
 A sign-up form follows these documents.
 Use it to jot down each member's name, address, phone number and e-mail address.
 Nextdoor.com is an easy and excellent way to share current information.

 Step 3: A Crime Prevention deputy will attend your first meeting, explain the program and discuss crime prevention tips.
 Neighbors are encouraged to take this opportunity to mention any crime-related concerns in the area.
 NEIGHBORHOOD WATCH window decals will be distributed for display on each participant's home and the procedure for obtaining NEIGHBORHOOD WATCH road signs explained.
-Urban signs cost $20 & rural $35.
-Marion County Public Works will install the signs at no charge to the NEIGHBORHOOD WATCH group.
+Urban signs cost $30 & rural $40.
+Marion County Public Works will contact you for installation cost and scheduling.